 - Childcare via Tax Credits or Universal Credit

 Childcare as a Business Expense

-From October 2018, employers can no long provide new tax deductible Childcare Voucher Schemes or enter into new Directly Contracted Childcare Schemes – parents in these schemes already can continue.
-This restricts the ability of a company director to deduct childcare costs in a similar way to the Self Employed.
+From October 2018, Employers, including Company Directors, can no long provide new tax deductible Childcare Voucher Schemes or enter into new Directly Contracted Childcare Schemes – parents in these schemes already can continue.
+This restricts the ability of a Company Director to deduct childcare costs in a similar way to the Self Employed.